StoDevX/referee-take1/specs/README.md

 `truncate_output`   | 10kb      | How much of the output should be shown?
 `truncate_contents` | false     | How much of the content should be shown?
 `optional`          | false     | Is the file optional?
-`alternate_names`   | []        | What other names might this file be under?
-Note that the system is case-sensetive, but will log a warning

 Examples: